2023 Most Popular Health Sciences & Services Bachelor's Degree Trade Schools in the Southeast Region

 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $172.

 You’ll be in good company if you decide to attend Florida Atlantic University.
 It ranked #5 on our 2023 Most Popular Health Sciences & Services Bachelor’s Degree Trade Schools in the Southeast Region list.
-FAU is a fairly large public school located in the small city of Boca Raton.
+FAU is a very large public school located in the small city of Boca Raton.

 About 82% of the students majoring in health science at the school are women while 18% are male.